twrc/twrc.github.io/_posts/2021-07-17-dont-avoid-the-doctor.markdown

 There is no invasive testing to diagnose restless leg syndrome.
 In fact, there is no specific test at all.
 A diagnosis is made by a doctor’s assessment and the most discomfort you may feel is in answering some questions.

-Be prepared to go through an in-depth summary of your symptoms and sleep history ([use our free Sleep log PDF](https://raw.githubusercontent.com/twrc/twrc.github.io/main/assets/posts/HabitTracker.pdf) to summarize) and to review your medical and family history (if that information is available to you).
+Be prepared to go through an in-depth summary of your symptoms and sleep history (<a target="_blank" href="https://raw.githubusercontent.com/twrc/twrc.github.io/main/assets/posts/HabitTracker.pdf">use our free Sleep log PDF</a> to summarize) and to review your medical and family history (if that information is available to you).

 Features a doctor will look for, according to the National Institute of Neurological Disorders and Stroke are: